ali-muizz/Robotic-Arm-and-Automatic-Light-Switch/README.md

-# Various-Projects-Code

 # Arduino_Code and Processing Code

-These files are for an automatic light switched using an arduino.
-The processing file is the GUI, while the Arduino code is uploaded to the microcontroller.
+These files are for an automatic light switch using an arduino.
+The processing file is the GUI, while the Arduino code is what was uploaded to the microcontroller.
 Evidently, both are practically useless without the hardware, but just a demonstration of the code.

 # Robotic_Arm_Code